-- The system works satisfactorily enough, so the risks and time requirements for migration of the projects are not taken.
-Most companies do not see any reason to change it.
+- The system works satisfactorily enough, so corporations don’t take risks and time requirements for migration of the projects.
+Most companies do not see any benefit to change it.

-- The costs of redesigning or replacing the legacy system are excessive because it is monolithic architecture or complexity.
+- The costs of redesigning or replacing the legacy system are high because it is monolithic architecture or complexity.

 - The training costs of a new system might cause a loss of time and money, compared to the high benefits of replacing it.

-- Due to the critical use-case of the legacy application, the legacy system requires high availability, so it cannot be taken out of service, and the cost of dismissing the service might be high.
-Some legacy applications in banks, computer reservations systems, energy distribution systems, air traffic control, nuclear power plants, military defense systems might be too risky to replace with modern versions.
+- Due to the critical use-case of the legacy application, the legacy system requires high availability, so it cannot be taken out of service, and the cost of dismissing the service may increase.
+Some legacy applications in banks, computer reservations systems, energy distribution systems, air traffic control, nuclear power plants, military defence systems might be too risky to replace with modern versions.

 - Due to the complexity of the business rules of the legacy system, or the complexity of the architectural design and old tech stack, the migration of the application might be too time-consuming and expensive.
 Such a situation can occur due to the lack of experienced employees on the system or when the system is not fully/well documented.